Skip to main content

 Not reported

 Annual revenue at Florida Charter Educational Foundation Inc runs $114.6M (2023), placing it among the larger U.S. nonprofits in the IRS Form 990 dataset.
-Florida Charter Educational Foundation Inc directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Florida Charter Educational Foundation Inc scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue trajectory is strongly positive: Florida Charter Educational Foundation Inc has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Current-officer compensation is not separately reported in the filing — typical for nonprofits where leadership is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
 In the Education category, Florida Charter Educational Foundation Inc sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 $114.6M